 What is it?

-School Councils are democracy in action.
-The School Council of Scholes (Elmet) consists of one representative of each class, from Year 1 to Year 6.
+School Councils are democracy, a British value, in action.
+The School Council of Scholes (Elmet) consists of two representatives from each class, from Year 1 to Year 6.
 The Council meets frequently, at least once every half-term, to express views and make decisions.